Shib-Chain/shibc-faucet/web/README.md

-# eth-faucet-web
+# shibc-faucet-web

-This is the Frontend of [eth-faucet](https://github.com/chainflag/eth-faucet) built with Svelte in Vite.
+This is the Frontend of [shibc-faucet](https://github.com/Shib-Chain/shibc-faucet) built with Svelte in Vite.

 ## Get started